0xCyberY/HackBar-extension/README.md

 # HackBar-extension
-This is HackBar extension ...
+This is HackBar extension working perfectly with CyberFox browser.